generalov/open-in-editor-vscode/README.md

 #### Vim

-Override the default `vim` arguments to open files in the tabs in the same instance.
+Override the default arguments to use a single instance of the Vim editor and open files in tabs.

     "alt-editor.name": "vim",
     "alt-editor.args": "--servername Code --remote-tab-silent \"+call cursor({line}, {column})\" {filename}"

-The VIM should be compiled with `+clientserver` flag.
-Run the `vim --version` and check the output.
+The Vim should be compiled with `+clientserver` flag.
+Please run the `vim --version` and check the output.

 ## For more information